awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cwe.md

 The topics in this section also explain how to initiate other actions on a target for specific parameter events\.
 For example, you can run an AWS Lambda function to recreate a parameter automatically when it expires or is deleted\.
 You can set up a notification to invoke a Lambda function when your database password is updated\.
 The Lambda function can force your database connections to reset or reconnect with the new password\.
 EventBridge also supports running Run Command commands and Automation executions, and actions in many other AWS services\.
 Run Command and Automation are both capabilities of AWS Systems Manager\.
 For more information, see the *[Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)*\.

 **Before You Begin**
 Create any resources you need to specify the target action for the rule you create\.
 For example, if the rule you create is for sending a notification, first create an Amazon SNS topic\.
-For more information, see [Getting Started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Getting started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.htmlGettingStarted.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Topics**
 + [Configuring EventBridge for parameters](#cwe-parameter-changes)